 Upon completion of the Spin-Off, the Company's 2020 Equity Incentive Plan (the "2020 Plan") became effective on December 7, 2020.
 The total number of securities available for grant under the 2020 Plan was 250,000 shares of Common Stock, subject to adjustment.
 On April 7, 2021, the Company held a special meeting of stockholders ("Special Meeting").
 At the Special Meeting, the Company's stockholders approved an amendment to the Company's 2020 Plan to increase the total number of shares of Common Stock from 250,000 to an aggregate of 625,000 shares of Common Stock.
-On October 11, 2022, the Company held its annual meeting of stockholders in which the Company's stockholders approved an amendment to the Company's 2020 Plan to increase the total number of shares of Common Stock authorized for issuance from 625,000 to an aggregate of 1,375,000 shares.
+On October 11, 2022, the Company held its annual meeting of stockholders at which the Company's stockholders approved an amendment to the Company's 2020 Plan to increase the total number of shares of Common Stock authorized for issuance from 625,000 to an aggregate of 1,375,000 shares.
+On December 20, 2023, the Company held its annual meeting of stockholders at which time the Company's stockholders approved an amendment to the Company's 2020 Plan was amended to increase the total number of shares of Common Stock authorized for issuance from 1,375,000 to an aggregate of 4,375,000 shares.

-The Compensation Committee of the Company's board of directors (the "Committee") will administer the 2020 Plan and have full power to grant stock options and Common Stock, construe and interpret the 2020

-Plan, establish rules and regulations and perform all other acts, including the delegation of administrative responsibilities, as it believes reasonable and proper.
+The Compensation Committee of the Company's board of directors (the "Committee") will administer the 2020 Plan and have full power to grant stock options and Common Stock, construe and interpret the 2020 Plan, establish rules and regulations, and perform all other acts, including the delegation of administrative responsibilities, as it believes reasonable and proper.
 The Committee, in its absolute discretion, may award Common Stock to employees, consultants, and directors of the Company, and such other persons as the Committee may select, and permit holders of options to exercise such options prior to full vesting.